 The largest single case was the Flashback-Botnet, which affected over half a million Macs at the beginning of 2012.
 This may not sound like much, and indeed is not very much compared to the world of Windows computers, but only shows the tip of the iceberg.
 Macs are being attacked more and more by cybercriminals, who take advantage of the complacency towards malware threats amongst Mac users.
 Unlike Windows users, most Mac users do not have any additional protection against viruses on their computers.

-As in the world of Windows, free antivirus programs are available for the Mac.
-However, the security of personal data should be worth paying for, just as with backup services.
+As in the world of Windows, effective free antivirus programs are available for the Mac.